dstw/dstw.github.io/_posts/2025-06-06-debugging-ci-pipeline.markdown

 composer test
 ```

 ✅ All tests passed.

-CI ✅ All green.
+✅ CI.
+All green.

-Deployment to staging ✅ No errors in the pipeline.
+✅ Deployment to staging.
+No errors in the pipeline.

 But QA flagged an issue: